 Auditing standards limit the required audit procedures to identify non-compliance with laws and regulations that have an indirect effect to inquiring of relevant management and inspection of regulatory and legal correspondence, if any.
 Through these procedures, we did not identify any additional actual or suspected non-compliance other than those previously identified by the company in each of the above areas.
-We considered the effect of actual or suspected non-compliance as part of our procedures on the related financial statement items.
+We considered the effect of actual or suspected non-compliance other related financial statement items.